sugarlabs/GSoC/Ideas-2026.md

 This project is both to bring to completion the test suite that Om Santosh began last year (2025).
-It is also to review the packages used by Music Blocks and ensure that, whereever possible, the latest packages are being used.
-(Package dependency is a bit of a nightmere in Music Blocks.)
+It is also to review the packages used by Music Blocks and ensure that, wherever possible, the latest packages are being used.
+(Package dependency is a bit of a nightmare in Music Blocks.)
 The latter will require some updates to various subsections -- for example, the latest JQuery breaks the search functionality.